mudita/MuditaOS/doc/download_assets.md

 The tool can be used to:
 - list releases from the repository from the Mudita organization
-- download selected assets from the repository from the Mudita organization
+- download selected assets from the repositories from the Mudita organization via GitHub API
+- download selected asset release from the repositories to get asset files via GitHub API and tar library

 The tool uses `argparse` to provide CLI and the best user experience.
 Please see `download_asset.py --help` for up to date parameters use and documentation